 Compliance with this section does not constitute a violation of the Family Educational Rights and Privacy Act (FERPA).
-For the purpose of this section, the outcome of a disciplinary proceeding means only the institution's final determination with respect to the alleged offense and any sanction that is imposed against the accused.
+For this section, the outcome of a disciplinary proceeding means only the institution's final determination with respect to the alleged offense and any sanction that is imposed against the accused.